OfirTheOne/o-benchmarker/README.md

 };
 ```

-From there, executing the `o-benchmarker` script will triger the benchmarking process.<br>
+From there, executing the `o-benchmarker` script will trigger the benchmarking process.<br>
 The `myBenchmarkerMeasureGroup` object will be imported, process and benchmark.

-This will resulted with a `BenchmarkerMeasureGroupReport` object printed to the terminal : <br>
+This will result with a `BenchmarkerMeasureGroupReport` object printed to the terminal : <br>
 ```
    * -- Example for tasks group benchmarking --
    *
    * 1 - Some Calculation
-   *      Duration-Averge : 0.019799838199999867
+   *      Duration-Average : 0.019799838199999867
    *      Cycles : 10000
    *      Executed-Method : myMethodCaller
    *
    *
    * 2 - Other Calculation
-   *      Duration-Averge : 0.045470597599990926
+   *      Duration-Average : 0.045470597599990926
    *      Cycles : 10000
    *      Executed-Method : otherMethodCaller
    *